yeasy/learning_pickleball/en/05_serve.md

 ## 5.2 Master the Serve

+### Serving Stance and Posture

+Keep the back foot near the baseline, place the front foot about one foot inside your stance, and turn the body roughly 45 degrees toward the target area.

+### Power Generation

 The power of a serve comes from the legs.
 By pushing off the ground and rotating the waist, the force is transferred from the legs to the torso, which then drives the arm to swing.
 This power is further transmitted through the fingers to the paddle, ultimately whipping the ball with the full force of the body.

 Before striking the pickleball, the body should remain relaxed.
 At the moment of impact, the fingers grip the paddle firmly, and after hitting the ball, the follow-through ensures that the body's power is released in a controlled and stable manner.
 Additionally, footwork and shifting body weight forward can be used to enhance the power of the serve.

+### Serve Types and Strategy

 Since pickleballs have a smooth surface, the serve should primarily focus on striking the ball while incorporating a moderate amount of spin.
 Players should at least master topspin serves and flat (non-spinning) serves.